Canley Vale

 Employment performance in Canley Vale has been below expectations when compared to most other areas nationally

-However, professional & technical services have limited presence, with only 6.1% of employment compared to the regional average of 11.5%.
-Employment opportunities locally may be limited, as indicated by the difference between Census working population and resident population counts.
-Over the year ending September 2025, employment increased by 5.6%, while labour force grew by 4.1%, reducing the unemployment rate by 1.3 percentage points.
-In comparison, Greater Sydney recorded employment growth of 2.1% and a slight increase in unemployment.
-Statewide, NSW's employment contracted by 0.03% between November 2024 and November 2025, with an unemployment rate of 3.9%.
-Nationally, the unemployment rate was 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment could expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Canley Vale's employment mix indicates potential local employment growth of 5.7% over five years and 12.3% over ten years, though these are simple extrapolations for illustrative purposes only and do not account for localized population projections.
+Conversely, professional & technical services have limited presence at 6.1%, compared to the regional average of 11.5%.
+Employment opportunities locally appear limited, as indicated by the difference between Census working population and resident population counts.
+Over the 12 months to September 2025, employment increased by 5.6% while labour force grew by 4.1%, leading to a decrease in unemployment rate of 1.3 percentage points.
+In contrast, Greater Sydney recorded employment growth of 2.1%, labour force growth of 2.4%, and an increase in unemployment of 0.2 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 provide insights into potential future demand within Canley Vale.
+Applying these projections to the local employment mix suggests that employment should increase by 5.7% over five years and 12.3% over ten years, although these are simple weighted extrapolations for illustrative purposes and do not account for localized population projections.

 Frequently Asked Questions - Employment